-As of December 31, 2021, we had 494 employees.
-Of these employees, 366 were in research and development (including in manufacturing and operations, and quality control and quality assurance) and 128 were in management and administrative functions (including business development, finance, intellectual property, information technology and general administration).
-We have never had a work stoppage and none of our employees are covered by collective bargaining agreements or represented by a labor union.
+As of December 31, 2022, we had 534 employees.
+Of these employees, 407 were in research and development (including in manufacturing and operations, and quality control and quality assurance) and 127 were in management and administrative functions (including business development, finance, intellectual property, information technology and general administration).
+We have never had a work stoppage and none of our employees are covered by collective bargaining agreements or require representation by a labor union.
+In November 2022, we announced that, in addition to de-prioritizing non-core programs, we were also undertaking a headcount reduction of approximately 25% to 30%.
+The reduction was completed in Q1 2023 with an overall reduction of approximately 25%.

 We value our employees and as a company work hard to employ those individuals that will work with us to achieve the objectives of the Company and share our values.
 We engage with our employees in multiple ways including through companywide business meetings, social events and smaller team events.
 We employ individuals based on their experience and ability to perform the applicable job and encourage diversity in our workforce whenever possible.
 We have an equal opportunities policy which promotes the right of every employee to be treated with dignity and respect and not to be harassed or bullied on any grounds.
-We employ individuals from approximately 29 different nationalities within our U.K. and U.S. offices and are working to encourage diversity within our workforce.
-During 2021, we established a Diversity and Inclusion Council with membership comprising diverse employees from all levels in the Company.
-A Diversity and Inclusion Plan has been created and championed across the business by the CEO and executive team and presented to the Board.
+We employ individuals from approximately 32 different nationalities within our U.K. and U.S. offices and are working to encourage diversity within our workforce.
+We have a Diversity and Inclusion Council with membership comprising diverse employees from all levels in the Company and a Diversity and Inclusion Plan has been created and championed across the business by the executive team and presented to the Board.
 D&I progress updates are reviewed regularly by the Board Remuneration Committee.

 We have a performance-based reward scheme, bonus scheme and share option plan which all employees are entitled to participate in.
 These schemes and other employee incentive programs are designed to retain employees.
-Over 2021, the total global attrition rate was 19.5% and we continually work to keep attrition to a minimum.
+Over 2022, the total global attrition rate was approximately 22%.